rafaelromao/keyboards/docs/macros.md

 - The Macros layer not only gives access to some common programming macros but also a Leader key, a Select Word macro, Zoom controls and the ability to record and play Dynamic Macros, as well as the inverted space and backspace keys and the IDE Dancing feature.

 ### Leader Key
-- The Leader Key is available in the left side of the Macros layer, but a double tap in the comma will also activate it.
+- The Leader Key is available in the right side of the Macros layer, but a double tap in the comma will also activate it.
 - The Leader Key is used to give easy access to some useful shortcuts and macros, like typing an internet domain or recurring terminal commands.
 - Source code: [leader.c](../src/qmk/users/rafaelromao/features/leader.c)